-3. Planning Process/Timeline (10 points):
+2. Planning Process/Timeline (30 points):

-- The applicant describes a clear and logical planning process, including: - A detailed description of the planning process and who is leading it. - A well-developed timeline for planning activities. - A clear description of how the planning period will be used to develop the necessary components to effectively manage an AmeriCorps program in the future. - The applicant includes development of the following program elements in the planning process/timeline: - Theory of Change/Logic Model that describes implementation of the evidence-based intervention with fidelity and why the proposed intervention is expected to produce the proposed outcomes - Member selection and training plan - Member supervision plan - Commitment to AmeriCorps Identity - Compliance and Accountability - Securing Match Support for the Program - The applicant includes development of the following evaluation elements in the planning process/timeline: - Assessing fidelity to the evidence-based intervention being replicated, including a detailed accounting of which core components were modified as a result of integrating AmeriCorps members, how they were modified, and which core components were implemented with fidelity without adaptation - Assessing outcomes achieved in previous evaluations of the evidence-based intervention - Assessing any new outcomes anticipated as a result of integrating AmeriCorps members into the evidence-based intervention
+- The applicant describes a clear and logical planning process, including:

+- o A detailed description of who is leading the planning process.

+- A clear description of how the planning period will be used to develop the necessary components to effectively manage an AmeriCorps program in the future.

+- The planning timeline includes development of the following program elements:

+- o Theory of Change/Logic Model

+- o Intervention and evidence base

+- Member training and supervision plans

+- o Commitment to AmeriCorps Identity

+- Program Compliance and Accountability

+- Securing Match Support for the Program